ANTJNSX/LNU_IoT_2025-CliMACS/README.md

 - **`main.py`**: The main application logic.
 It reads temperature and humidity from the DHT11 sensor, checks if a window should be opened, sends alerts to Discord via the discord webhook, and publishes sensor data to Adafruit using MQTT.
 - **`boot.py`**: Handles the WiFi connectivity at startup, making sure the pico is connected to the network before running the main logic.
 - **`keys.py`**: Stores all sensitive configuration such as WiFi credentials and Adafruit keys.
 This file is largely left unset since it completely depends on your keys and wifi credentials.
-- **`webHook.py`**: Contains the function to send formatted alert messages to a Discord channel using the webhook.
+- **`webHook.py`**: Contains the function to send a formatted alert messages to a Discord channel using the webhook.
 - **`mqtt.py`**: (Provided by the course) Implements the MQTT protocol for sending data to Adafruit.

 All code is available in my [GitHub repository](https://github.com/ANTJNSX/LNU_IoT_2025-CliMACS).